Cho-Ten

-Cho-Ten was a professional wrestling team who competed in New Japan Pro-Wrestling on and off from February 1995 - September 2006.
+Cho-Ten, also known as Ookami Gundan (Japanese for "Wolf Army"), was a professional wrestling tag team who competed in New Japan Pro-Wrestling (NJPW) intermittently from February 1995 to September 2006.
 The team consisted of Masahiro Chono and Hiroyoshi Tenzan.
 Cho-Ten is one of the most decorated and successful tag teams in New Japan history.
 They held the IWGP Tag Team Championship five times and won the 1995 Super Grade Tag League.